veriables/Top_Fossils_in_Area/README.md

 ### Preprocessing the data
 Actually, geocoding is a fairly computationally expensive task.
 To mitigate that, I do it in two steps.
 First, I identify the unique latitude/longitude pairs and geocode those.
 There are about ten times fewer unique pairs than records in the dataset.
 So, that drops geocoding expenses to around 1/10th of what they would have been.

-I store those geocoded lat/lng pairs in a dictionary which can do quick lookups (thanks HashTable algorithm!).
+I store those geocoded lat/lng pairs in a dictionary which can do quick lookups (thanks HashTable data structure!).
 Then, I create the new "country" column in the dataset and lookup its value for each record from the dictionary.

 I also save the geocoded lat/lng pairs and the finished dataframe (with the country column) so I don't have to redo these geocoding tasks.